-In this paper, we examine the effect of gene distance on large cross-regional variation in economic preferences and behaviors.
-We have focused on four representative and fundamental economic preferences as well as related economic behaviors: risk preference, time preference, trust, collectivism-individualism.
-Taking China as an example, we find that genetic variation accounts for differences in risk preference, trust and collectivism-individualism after controlling for potential confounding factors.
-Genetic distance also explains differences in entrepreneurship, risk taking behavior, saving behavior, cooperative behavior and prosocial behavior.
-Generally, genetic distance accounts for 10-23% of a standard deviation of differences in economic preferences and behaviors.
+In this paper, we examine the effect of gene distance on large cross-regional variation in preferences and behaviors.
+We have focused on three preferences as well as related behaviors: risk preference, time preference and social preference (trust and collectivism-individualism).
+Taking China as an example, we find that genetic variation accounts for differences in preferences after controlling for potential confounding factors.
+Genetic distance also explains differences in entrepreneurship, risk-taking behavior, saving behavior, cooperative behavior and prosocial behavior.
+Generally, genetic distance accounts for 10-23% of a standard deviation of differences in preferences and behaviors.
+We also find that the effects of genetic distance differ between males and females.

-Our results provide a new explanation for origins of cross-regional disparities in economic preferences and behaviors.
+Our results provide a new explanation for origins of cross-regional disparities in preferences and behaviors.
 The considerations on genetic influences have remained relatively absent in the existing literature.
-We argue that genetic variation is an important source of variation in economic preferences and behaviors.
-We find that genetic distance capturing variation in potential causal variants explains cross-regional variation in economic preferences and behaviors, suggesting that genes determine economic preferences and behaviors and account for regional variation.
+We argue that genetic variation is an important source of variation in preferences and behaviors.
+We find that genetic distance capturing variation in potential causal variants explains cross-regional variation in preferences and behaviors, suggesting that differences in genes account for regional variation.
 We hope that the results will lead to a better understanding of comparative economic development ultimately.
-Our results also add to the debate on the heritability of economic preferences and behaviors.
-We confirm the view that economic preferences and behaviors are, at least partially, inherited.
+Our results also add to the debate on the heritability of preferences and behaviors.
+We confirm the view that preferences and behaviors are, at least partially, inherited.
+Finally, our results lead to a deeper understanding of gender difference in preferences and behaviors.

-Finally, our results suggest a number of directions for future research.
-First, it would be useful to identify the causal genes of economic preferences and behaviors.
-In fact, there are already some papers that have uncovered some specific genes determining economic preferences and behaviors (Dreber et al., 2009; Kuhnen and Chiao, 2009).
-Second, it is important to test the effect of genetic variation on comparative economic development.
-Spolaore and Wacziarg (2009) and Ashraf and Galor (2013) are pioneers on this question, but their measure of genetic variation does not capture differences in specific genetic traits that directly matter for income.
-Gene’s direct effect on economic development has not been exploited.
-Third, our results also shed some light on policy making.
-If genes determine economic preferences and behaviors, policy makers may use such information to make better policies in different regions.
+Our results suggest a number of directions for future research.
+First, it would be useful to identify the causal genes of preferences and behaviors.
+In fact, there are already some papers that have uncovered some specific genes determining preferences and behaviors (Dreber et al., 2009; Kuhnen and Chiao, 2009).Second, our results shed some light on policy making.
+If genes determine preferences and behaviors, policy makers may use such information to make better policies in different regions.
 For example, the policies that aim to help people to live a healthier life would need to consider time preference and risk preference.
+Third, the future research also needs to investigate genetic systems that act differently in males and females for a host of preferences and behaviors.

 References: